Hamilton, Bermuda: Sports

 Hamilton has a host of beaches, which provide many opportunities for water sports, including surfing, wind surfing, water skiing, jet skiing, sailing and diving.

 The highlight of the sports calendar is the Bermuda Gold Cup (or Argo Group Gold Cup as it is known), a sailing event which is a key stage of the World Match Racing Tour, one of only three sailing championships to be sanctioned by the International Sailing Federation (ISAF) with 'Special Event' status.
 The Argo Cup brings the world's best match-racing sailors (including world champions and Olympic sailors) to Bermuda for five days of one-on-one 'match racing'.
 Points accrued during the event contribute to the World Match Racing Tour and ultimately a chance to race in the final event, the Monsoon Cup in Malaysia.
 The winner of that is crowned ISAF World Match Racing Champion.
 Unlike many water-based sports, which occur too far out to view from shore, 'match racing' is a great spectator sport.
 The race takes place only 15m from the shore, and spectators can see the heart of the action.

 The history of the modern Bermuda Gold Cup event dates back to the very beginning of the match racing style of sailing.
 The first 'match race' in a one-design racing yacht, i.e. technically identical boats, was the King Edward VII Gold Cup in Bermuda (now known as the Argo Gold Cup) that was first sailed in 1937.
 The Argo Gold Cup is still a key event in the World Match Racing Tour calendar.

 The King Edward VII Cup itself was originally given at the Tri-Centenary Regatta at Jamestown, Virginia, in 1907, by King Edward VII in commemoration of the 300th Anniversary of the first permanent settlement in America.
 C. Sherman Hoyt won that regatta, and was the first sailor to accept the historic trophy.

 Hoyt held the Gold Cup for three decades before donating it to the Royal Bermuda Yacht Club and proposing an annual one-on-one match-race series in 6-Meter yachts.
 In his letter he expressed the propriety of "my returning a British Royal trophy to the custody of your club, with its long record of clean sportsmanship and keenly contested races between your Bermuda yachts and ours of Long Island Sound, and elsewhere..."
 The first winner of the Cup in its new format was Briggs Cunningham in 1937.
 He was also the first skipper to win the America's Cup in a 12-Meter racing yacht.

 Transport

-Buses
+Air

+Air travel is served by L.F.
+Wade International Airport which is located 11 km northeast of Hamilton.

+Busses

 All but one route (Route 6) in Bermuda start from the bus terminal in Hamilton.